+We recommend that you bring a water bottle to stay hydrated.
 During the break we have time for socializing and potluck snacks.
 Feel free to bring something to share if you’d like.

 The sprung floor of our dance hall makes it ideal for dancing.
 Please help us protect it by wearing clean, soft-soled shoes.
-Some people enjoy dancing barefoot, too, but soft-soled shoes are recommended.

 See our Facebook page for special events and schedule changes.

 What is Contra?